Not so long ago, when you had a baby,

 From the English for "long field" or "hare clearing," Harley has a decidedly cool edginess for either gender.
 Although its association with motorcycles made it a more masculine choice years ago, there are now plenty of parents who are opting for this name for their little girl.

-Wylie (English for "from the tricky river") has been gaining popularity for both boys and girls throughout this decade, according to Names.org.
+Wylie (English for "from the tricky river") has been gaining popularity for both boys and girls throughout this decade.
 Still, it's far less common than other names, so you can give it to your newborn without worrying that he or she will be one of a dozen Wylies in the nursery.

-Are Samantha or Samuel (from the Hebrew for "His name is God") on your baby name list?
-Consider this: The Social Security Administration, which tracks the 200 most popular names of each decade, reported that both names rank in the top 30 of the 2010s.
+Are Samantha, Samson, or Samuel (from the Hebrew for "His name is God") on your baby name list?
+With just three letters, Sam is certainly a solid (if not super popular) choice.
 If you know that you're going to be calling your little one Sam anyway, why not cut to the chase and just go with the nickname?
+And if you want to make Sam stand out even more, consider Sammy, Sami, Sammi, and Sammie, which are sweet nicknames, too.

-Another totally cute alternative to the full names Charles (from the German, meaning "free man") or Charlotte.
+Another totally cute alternative to the full names Charles (from the German, meaning "free man") or Charlotte is Charlie.
 Celebs like Tiger Woods and Sarah Chalke chose it for their sons, but it's become even more popular as a girl's name more recently.
-You really can’t go wrong with a timeless name like this.
+You can opt for non-traditional spellings of the name Charlie, like Charlee, Charli, Charly, and Charleigh.

-For the parents who love both nature and gender neutrality, Kai has it all: fun spelling, nice sound ("kye"), and has multiple meanings, all of which are quite beautiful: Kai means "willow tree" in Navajo, "sea" in Hawaiian, "forgiveness" in Japanese, and "earth" in Scandinavian countries.
-Whichever meaning you chose to go by when naming your baby Kai, you only have good options here.
+For the parents who love both nature and gender neutrality, Kai has it all: a fun spelling and a pretty sound ("kye").
+It also has multiple meanings, all of which are quite beautiful: Kai means "willow tree" in Navajo, "sea" in Hawaiian, "forgiveness" in Japanese, and "earth" in Scandinavian countries.

-Another case of a nickname getting the stand-alone honors, Alex, from the Greek for "defending men."
-These days it’s basically undistinguishable as a boy’s or girl’s name, so if you want to steer away from the more gender-identifiable Alexander, Alexandra, or Alexis, Alex is the way to go.
+Another case of a nickname getting the stand-alone honors is Alex.
+Of Greek origin, Alex (short for Alexander) means "defender of humankind."
+These days, it’s basically undistinguishable as a boy’s or girl’s name, so if you want to steer away from the more gender-identifiable Alexander, Alexandra, or Alexis, Alex is the way to go.

 This article was originally published on